We can't create the most awesome kids television in the world without the most awesome artists in the world.

-Please note: Submissions that do not adhere to these guidelines cannot be submitted through FluidReview and will not be considered for the Program.
+Submissions that do not adhere to the guidelines outlined on this site will not be considered for the Program.

 Thank you for your applying to the Nickelodeon Artist Program.
 Good luck!

-Yes, the Program is a full-time position lasting 6 months; however, employment is on an "at will" basis.
+Yes, the Program is a full-time position for up to 6 months; however, employment is on an "at will" basis.
 Due to the intensive nature of the Program, you may not hold other employment or be enrolled in school on a full-time basis during the Program period if it will interfere with any aspect of or time commitment to the Program.

 Although professional artistic experience is not necessary (i.e. having worked as a character designer), a strong artistic background is encouraged.
 Keep in mind that a great portfolio and/or reel will showcase your potential and passion for your craft.
-Necessary computer and Cintiq experience is also a plus.
+Working knowledge of related software, computer and Cintiq experience is also a plus.

 Yes, all Viacom employees are eligible to apply for the Program.